Texas Court of Criminal Appeals

-The Texas Supreme Court Building houses the Texas Court of Criminal Appeals.

 The Texas Court of Criminal Appeals (CCA) is the court of last resort for all criminal matters in Texas.
 The Court, which is based in the Supreme Court Building in Downtown Austin, is composed of a presiding judge and eight judges.

 Article V of the Texas Constitution vests the judicial power of the state and describes the Court's jurisdiction and sets rules for judicial eligibility, elections, and vacancies.

 Jurisdiction

-In Texas, the Court of Criminal Appeals has final jurisdiction over all criminal matters excluding, juvenile proceeding which are considered civil matters whereas the Texas Supreme Court is the last decision on all civil matters.
+In Texas, the Court of Criminal Appeals has final jurisdiction over all criminal matters except for juvenile proceedings, which are considered civil matters whereas the Texas Supreme Court is the last decision on all civil matters.

 The Court of Criminal Appeals exercises discretionary review over criminal cases, which means that it may choose whether or not to review a case.
 The only cases that the Court must hear are those involving the sentencing of capital punishment or the denial of bail.